 Vicente Matte (b.
 1987, Chile) received his BA from Universidad Finis Terrae, Santiago, CL and studied at Hochschule für bildende Künste Hamburg, Hamburg, DE.
 Matte’s work has been exhibited at Centro Cultural Gabriela Mistral GAM, Santiago, CL; Museo de Arte Contemporáneo, Santiago, CL; Feria de Arte Contemporáneo, Santiago, CL; Fort Gansevoort, New York, NY; Centro Cultural Matta, Buenos Aires, ARG; Beers London Gallery, London, UK; Alexander Berggruen, New York, NY; Galería Patricia Ready, Santiago, CL; Galería The Intuitive Machine, Santiago, CL; Tappeto Volante, New York, NY; Fundación Cultural de Providencia, Santiago, CL; MAMOTH Contemporary, London, UK; Underdonk Gallery, New York, NY; and Gallerie Christoffer Egelund, Copenhagen, DK.
 He lives and works in Santiago, CL.

 Kevin McNamee-Tweed (b.
 1984, Stanford, CA) has held solo exhibitions at Greenville County Museum of Art, Greenville, SC; Institute of Contemporary Art, Chattanooga, TN; The Museum of Human Achievement, Austin, TX; and The Menil Collection, Houston, TX.
 He received an MA and MFA from University of Iowa and a BFA from New York University.
+His work is included in the public collections of Greenville County Museum of Art, Greenville, SC; Institute of Contemporary Art, Chattanooga, TN; Museum Lucien de Gheus, Poperinge, Belgium; and The Bunker, West Palm Beach, FL.
 His work has also been shown at Museum Lucien de Gheus, Poperinge, Belgium; Tatjana Pieters, Ghent, Belgium; Dutton Gallery, New York, NY; Cob Gallery, London, UK; Steve Turner, Los Angeles, CA; L21 Gallery, Mallorca, Spain; Harper’s, New York, NY; among many others.
-He was awarded the Ella Fountain Pratt Grant Award, Durham, NC and Mildred Pelter Prize, Iowa City, IA.
-McNamee Tweed lives and works in the Blue Ridge Mountains of Virginia.
+He is the recipient of numerous awards and residencies including the Ella Fountain Pratt Award, the Mildred Pelzer Grant, the Wilhelm and Jane Bodine Fellowship, The Iowa Arts Fellowship, and the Montello Foundation Fellowship.
+Reviews of his work have appeared in Artforum, Art in America, The New York Times, The Los Angeles Times, The Los Angeles Review of Books, Artnet, Glasstire, Le Monde, and Hyperallergic, among others.
+McNamee-Tweed has published extensively, including monographs, collaborative projects, and artist’s books.
+The artist lives and works in the Blue Ridge Mountains of Virginia.

 Alexandria Mento (b.
 1989, Bethlehem, PA) received an MFA in painting at Yale University, New Haven, CT and a BFA sculpture and painting from Tyler School of Art, Philadelphia, PA.
 Her work has been exhibited at Alexander Berggruen, New York, NY; Hunter Dunbar Projects, New York, NY; Jack Siebert Projects, Los Angeles, CA; Next to Nothing, New York, NY; Diane Rosenstein, Los Angeles, CA; ArtSpace, New Haven, CT; and Baby Blue Gallery, Chicago, IL, among others.
 She was awarded the Ralph Mayer Prize in 2018.
 Mento lives and works in Queens, NY.

 Azadeh Nia (b.
 1988, Tehran, Iran) received an MFA from the University of The Arts London and a BA from University of Science And Culture in Tehran, Iran.
 Her work has been exhibited at Fridman Gallery, New York, NY; Hashimoto Contemporary, New York, NY; Wassaic Project, Wassaic, NY; Gallery Fritz, Santa Fe, NM; Mill Contemporary, Santa Fe, NM; and Simons Contemporary, London, UK.
-Nia is a current artist in residence at Silver Arts Projects, New York, NY, and she lives and works in Brooklyn, NY.
+Nia was an artist in residence at Silver Arts Projects, New York, NY.
+She lives and works in Brooklyn, NY.

 Kaifan Wang (b.
 1996, Hohhot, China) received the title of Meisterschüler i.e. M.A. from Berlin University of the Arts, DE.
 He was featured in “Influential 2023: Forbes China Contemporary Young Artists.”
+The artist will hold forthcoming solo shows at GNYP Gallery, Antwerp, Belgium and Kiang Malingue x 14th Taipei Biennial, Taipei, Taiwan.
 Wang was awarded the Ivan Juritz Prize 2022, held by King’s College London and Mahler & LeWitt Studios in Spoleto, IT.
-His work has been exhibited at Alexander Berggruen, New York, NY; GNYP Gallery, Antwerp, BE and Berlin, DE; Long Story Short LA, Los Angeles, US; and Unit London, London, UK, among other galleries.
-Institutions that have shown his work include: Shanghai Yuz Museum, CN; Seoul Songwon Art Center, SK; Berlin Wilhelm Hallen #3, DE; HVB KunstCUBE B2, Berlin, DE; Taicang HISMOON, CN; Shanghai Himalaya Museum, CN; Potsdam FLUXUS+ Museum, DE; and Inner Mongolia Art Museum, Hohhot, CN.
+Institutions that have shown his work include: Museum Kampa, Prague, CZ; Shanghai Yuz Museum, CN; Seoul Songwon Art Center, SK; Berlin Wilhelm Hallen #3, DE; HVB KunstCUBE B2, Berlin, DE; Taicang HISMOON, CN; Shanghai Himalaya Museum, CN; Potsdam FLUXUS+ Museum, DE; and Inner Mongolia Art Museum, Hohhot, CN.
+His work has been exhibited at Alexander Berggruen, NY; GNYP Gallery, Antwerp, BE and Berlin, DE; Perrotin, Shanghai, CN; Commune Gallery, Vienna, Austria; BLUM, Los Angeles, CA; and Unit London, London, UK, among other galleries.
 Artist residencies include GNYP Gallery Artist Studio, Antwerp, BE and Mahler & LeWitt Studios (former studios of Anna Mahler and Sol LeWitt), Spoleto, IT.
 The artist lives and works in Berlin, Germany.

 Shopping cart0